fg0611/fg0611/README.md

 - 📄 Know about my experiences [www.linkedin.com/in/frangarrido0611](www.linkedin.com/in/frangarrido0611)

-- ⚡ Fun Fact **i went vegan for compassion 1&1/2 years ago and i'm open to debates, we are Animals, Primates and Humans after all.**
+- ⚡ Fun Fact **i went vegan out of compassion 1&1/2 years ago and i'm open to debates, we are Animals, Primates and Humans after all.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">